-Pathways to empowerment in Gender-Based Violence prevention creates learning opportunities and the conditions for empowerment through awareness-raising interventions to strengthen the capacity, knowledge, skills or attitudes of the youth workers who are gender diversity and LGBTIQ+ rights advocates, as a means to meet their learning needs in a sustainable manner, to effectively tackle GBV.
+Pathways to empowerment in Gender-Based Violence prevention project aims at creating the learning opportunities and/or conditions for empowerment through awareness-raising interventions to strengthen the capacity, the knowledge, skills, and attitudes of the youth workers who are gender diversity and LGBTIQ+ rights advocates, as a means to meet their learning needs or close their knowledge gap in a sustainable manner, to effectively tackle Gender-Based Violence.

-Given the multi-sectoral nature of the response measures Gender-Based Violence requires, we aim at mainstreaming GBV prevention through youth work, by creating learning materials with information on how GBV survivors can report the incidents and have timely and nondiscriminatory access to services/support: medical, psychosocial legal, material assistance and safe spaces for emotional support.
+Given the multi-sectoral nature of the preventive and/or the response measures which gender-based violence requires, we aim at mainstreaming gender-based violence prevention through youth work, by creating the learning materials with information on how gender-based violence survivors can report the incidents and have timely, nondiscriminatory access to services and support: medical, psychosocial, legal, material assistance and safe spaces for emotional support.

-The project focuses on primary prevention; changing social norms to end tolerance of the different forms of prejudices, stereotypes or the behaviours that encourage or minimise Gender-Based Violence.
-If young people, potential victims, survivors or perpetrators of GBV are educated on the actual harm GBV causes, they can make better decisions to become leaders among their peers in preventing GBV.
+The project approach focuses on the primary prevention; changing gender and social norms to end tolerance of the different forms of prejudices, stereotypes or the behaviours that encourage or minimise Gender-Based Violence.
+If young people, potential victims, survivors or perpetrators of GBV are educated on the actual harm which GBV causes, they can make better decisions to become the leaders among their peers in addressing and preventing Gender-Based Violence.

-The project's objective is thus to strengthen the capacities of youth workers through training: ensure they're familiar with the strategies for creating learning opportunities to facilitate youth empowerment in GBV prevention, as a means to effectively strengthen prevention measures and responses to GVB; and with GBV analysis to identify the risk and protective factors and develop selective programmes to meet the learning needs & gaps among survivors and offenders.
+The project objective is therefore to strengthen the capacities of youth workers through training: ensure they are familiar with the strategies for creating learning opportunities to facilitate youth empowerment in GBV prevention, as a means to effectively strengthen prevention measures and responses to GVB; and with GBV analysis to identify risk and protective factors and develop selective programmes to meet the learning needs and knowledge gaps among survivors and offenders.

 85% GOES TO PROGRAMMES